 Ownership of the GHAD Parcels shown on Appendix B, Exhibit A will be conveyed by the Developer to the GHAD at the end of the transfer process described in Section 6.4, which shall be the date the GHAD becomes responsible for oversight of the actual physical maintenance of the GHAD Parcels as provided in this Section.
-The Developer shall record a grant deed transferring to the GHAD fee title to the GHAD Parcels.
+The Developer shall record a grant deed transferring fee title to the GHAD for the GHAD Parcels.
+The grant deed(s) must first be reviewed and approved by the GHAD Manager and GHAD Attorney.